Skyscanner/SkyFloatingLabelTextField/README.md

         self.view.addSubview(textField1)
     }

-    /// Implementing a method on the SkyFloatingLabelTextFieldDelegate protocol.
-This will notify us when something has changed on the textfield func textFieldChanged(textField: SkyFloatingLabelTextField) {
+    /// Implementing a method on the UITextFieldDelegate protocol.
+This will notify us when something has changed on the textfield func textFieldChanged(textField: UITextField) {
         if let text = textField.text {
             // Note: every time when the text of the textfield changes, the error message is reset (hence we don't need to reset it) if(text.characters.count < 3 || !text.containsString("@")) {